davidmerfield/Blot/app/brochure/readme.txt

 --- deleting a post

-If I ever want to remove a blog post, and to be honest this is a bit of a weak one, I just remove the file and there, the post is gone.
+If I ever want to remove a blog post, and this is a bit of a weak one, I just remove the file and there, the post is gone.

 --- folder reorganization